 - “Seeking Introverted, Quiet, Compassionate Caretaker”

 - “Quiet, Thoughtful Writer Seeks Eco-Friendly Home”

 When writing an ad, it’s a good idea to focus on what you want.
 Describe all the great and positive things about you or your home, and all the wonderful qualities you are seeking in a housemate or caregiver.
-Once you have found someone you like, you can work together to decide your household agreements.
-I sometimes come across ads that are filled with statements like:
+See below of this page for some samples.

 - “Don’t apply if you are not this-thing, this-thing, and this-thing”